Sedimentary soils are created as layers in lakes, rivers, or in the sea.

 Best known Regions:

-Sandstone is a sedimentary rock composed of sand-sized particles that have been formed by pressure.
+Sandstone is a sedimentary rock composed of sand particles formed to stones by pressure.

 Best known Regions: